MSF-Telecom/Telemetrinterface/PC-CMDv2.md

 # ICOM PC-CMD v2 Protocol - Introduction
 This document is a « Clean-Room” approach to reverse-engineering the CMD protocol used by ICOM Radios.
-This has been written with no access to internal ICOM tools nor documentation, only by analyzing the serial data out while interacting with the radios and additional control interfaces (+ educated guesses).
+This has been written with no access to internal ICOM tools nor documentation, only by analyzing the serial data out while interacting with the radios and additional control interfaces (+ hours of typing random commands to see a reaction on the radio).
 Please note that depending on radio models and firmware versions, some commands might not be implemented.

 # Command layout